cudoventures/cudos-builders/tools-bash/constructor/docs/step_3.md

 Make sure to check the checksum.
 All the nodes listed bellow need to have the same genesis.
 Otherwise they won't be connected to the root validator.
 ## Validator setup
-If you suceessfuly submited you genesis in the previous step of Phase 4 you're validator node is already initialized and setup.
+If you successfully submitted your genesis in the previous step of Phase 4 your validator node is already initialized and setup.
 If you deleted your configuration contact Cudos team for support.

 ## Setup of the sentry node
 You should copy the example configuration and setup all needed params